AustinWoolridge/Publisher-Subscriber-Pattern/README.md

 # Publisher/subscriber Pattern
-Publisher/subscriber pattern is a software design technique realized in many software development

-## In this project, I did develop a distributed system that imitates pub/sub based on the
-requirements listed below.
+In this project, I did develop a distributed system that imitates pub/sub based on the requirements listed below.

 * There are 3 types of agents: publisher, broker and subscriber.
 Your solution will support multiple publishers and subscribers and a single, centralized broker.
 Each entity will be a process of its own.